-- 1. To elect three Class I directors, as nominated by the Company's Board of Directors, to hold office until the 2023 Annual Meeting of Stockholders or until their successors are duly elected and qualified; - 2.
-To ratify the appointment of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2020; - 3.
-To conduct a non-binding advisory vote to approve the compensation of our named executive officers; and - 4.
+- 1. To elect three Class II directors, as nominated by the Company's Board of Directors, to hold office until the 2024 Annual Meeting of Stockholders or until their successors are duly elected and qualified; - 2.
+To ratify the appointment of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2021; - 3.
+To conduct a non-binding advisory vote to approve the compensation of our named executive officers; - 4.
+To amend and restate our Amended and Restated Certificate of Incorporation to increase the authorized number of shares of common stock from 150,000,000 to 250,000,000; and - 5.
 To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.